 Wigmore Village Maid Cheese is a ewe’s milk cheese from the Berkshire region and was created by Anne Wigmore.

 Wigmore is a unique white-rinded semi-soft ewe’s milk cheese.
-It has achieved many awards over the years, For instance Best English Cheese at the British Cheese Awards and Best Semi-Soft Cheese at the Artisan Cheese Awards.
-Sheep milk is higher in fat and protein than cow and goat milk, and has a sweeter taste and higher nutritional content.
-In addition it has higher levels of zinc and B vitamins too.
+It has achieved many awards over the years, For instance, Best English Cheese at the British Cheese Awards and Best Semi-Soft Cheese at the Artisan Cheese Awards.
+Sheep milk is higher in fat and protein than cow and goat milk and has a sweeter taste and higher nutritional content.
+In addition, it, therefore, has higher levels of zinc and B vitamins too.
 Almost half of the fatty acids in sheep milk are mono or polyunsaturated despite a higher fat content

 Anne started Village Maid Cheese after 10 years working for the National Institute for Research in Dairying.
 She started in the microbiological department, where she consequently learned her craft of cheese-making in their research dairy.
 With husband Andy, her family and hard-working staff, they continue to produce award-winning artisan cheeses.